orb-lang/espalier/doc/md/peg/mem.md

          again = true
       end

-      if (not sub.nullable) or sub.predicate then
+      if sub.predicate or sub.terminal then
          idx = i
          if gate then
             gate.gate = nil